godelc7/simple_cpp_game/README.md

 # simple_cpp_game

 This repository implements a basic game where an hero controlled by a monster fight against two monsters: an orc and a dragon.
 It's implemented in C++.
-It containts some unit tests using the google test framework and a python interface generated with SWIG.
+The Hero and both monsters are executed by two differents threads.
+This is done by the OpenMP library contained in the GCC.
+The source code containts some unittests using the google test framework and a python interface generated with SWIG.

 ## Getting started